g-ongenae/assert-or-boom/doc/or/orBadRequest.md

 # orBadRequest

-Throw a Boom.Bad Request if the previous assertions where false.
+Throw a Boom.Bad Request if the previous assertions were false.

 ## Skeleton